Posted October 7

 • Detect venous reflux (backward blood flow) that causes visible veins

-• Guide injections with precision so the sclerosant reaches its exact target
+• Guide injections with accuracy so the solution reaches its exact target

 • Monitor results in real time

-Without ultrasound guidance, a provider may miss deeper problem veins, resulting in incomplete treatment.
+Without ultrasound guidance, deeper problem veins may be missed, resulting in incomplete or short-term results.

-Top clinics tailor every treatment plan to the individual.
-If spider veins are caused by larger feeder veins, those deeper veins are addressed first with other minimally invasive procedures such as:
+Top clinics customize every treatment plan based on the patient’s symptoms and vein patterns.
+If spider veins are linked to deeper feeder veins, those are treated first using minimally invasive procedures such as:

-By combining techniques when necessary, a skilled vein specialist ensures complete, long-lasting improvement.
+By combining treatments when necessary, experienced vein specialists ensure safe, effective, and long-lasting improvement.

 What to expect during treatment?